 Tip: If you have oily skin, you likely have dehydrated skin.
 This is a condition that creates oil in an attempt to make up for a lack of water.
 Dry skin meanwhile, forms from a lack of oil.
 Many believe their oily skin requires less moisture – this isn’t true.
 Oily skin needs lots of hydration, that has a light texture.
 A treatment like the Overnight Face Jelly is perfect.

 The product contains Vitamin C, raspberry ceramide as well as Vitamin E. I’m not the biggest fan of the pump which you press down on, and would have preferred a similar style to the Counter Spot Essence.

 They say: “Micelles (tiny bunches of molecules) in this formula trap dirt, makeup and daily grime while coconut water conditions skin with hydration.”

 I was hesitant to review the Micellar Water because I’m old-fashioned and preach cleansing with water.
 I still stick to this principle and do not use this item daily.
-It’s nice when wearing heavy eye makeup and wanting a quick remover arriving home in the evening, and for taking on overnight visits and packing in a suitcase.
+It’s nice when wearing heavy eye makeup and wanting a quick remover when arriving home in the evening (after a night of dancing), and for taking on overnight visits and packing in a suitcase.

 - No irritation – my skin is sometimes sensitive but I’ve experienced no issues with Arbonne.

 - Long-lasting products – in particular the Overnight Face Jelly has a nice size of 50ml.
-Typically, creams are packaged as 30ml.
+Creams are typically packaged as 30ml.